garbagetown/guideline/source_en/ArchitectureInDetail/Logging.rst

      Settings of Logback are read automatically as per the rules given below.

      #. logback.groovy on class path
      #.
-If file "1" is not found, logback-text.xml on class path
+If file "1" is not found, logback-test.xml on class path
      #.
 If file "2" is not found, logback.xml on class path
      #.
 If file "3" is not found, settings of BasicConfigurator class (console output)